webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Cloak-Impact.md

 ---
 aliases:
-  - Cloak, Impact
+- "Cloak, Impact"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Apparel-And-Armor
 - Equipment/Fantastic
 - Equipment/Science-Fiction
 - Equipment/Level/5
 - Equipment/Value/Very-Expensive
 - Equipment/Armor/Heavy
-title: Cloak, Impact
-collection: Equipment
-kind: Compendium
 ---

 ## Cloak, Impact

 >Fashionable cloak with attached hood.
 If the wearer is subjected to a physical or energy attack, the garment strategically hardens, functioning as heavy armor (+3 Armor), and encumbering as light armor.